frank-895/machine_learning_journey/collaborative_filtering/README.md

 - **Bootstrapping and feedback loops**: We introduced the idea of the **bootstrapping problems** and the tendency of collaborative filtering models to amplify bias through feedback loops.

 ## Results
-The PMF model had a validation loss of 0.854 and the deep learning model had a validation loss of 0.870 - however, the result was less important, as the aim of this notebook was to understand collaborative filtering, rather than develop a world-class model!
+The PMF model dot product approach had a validation loss of 0.854 and the deep learning model had a validation loss of 0.870.
+The deep learning model has the potential to incorporate metadata but does not take advantage of the specific problem domain, hence the worse result.
+However, the result was less important, as the aim of this notebook was to understand collaborative filtering, rather than develop a world-class model!

 ## Key Learnings
 - What collaborative filtering is and when it might be used.
-- How to build a collaborative filtering model based on **probabilistic matrix factorization.**
+- How to build a collaborative filtering model based on **probabilistic matrix factorization** and dot product of embedding vectors.
-- How to build a collaborative filtering model based on **deep learning.**
+- How to build a collaborative filtering model based on **deep learning** and concatenation of embedding vectors.
 - What **latent factors** are.
 - What an **embedding** is and how PyTorch implements this with an **embedding layer**.
 - The idea of **class inheritance** in OOP.